Skip to navigation Skip to content

 Key manual disbursement + Read more ...

 Manual disbursements are keyed by a Service Officer (SO3) or above.
-Cuba will not allow an officer who has keyed a payment to also authorise the payment.
-This reduces the risk of fraud and ensures compliance with financial procedures.
+To reduces the risk of fraud and ensures compliance with financial procedures, Cuba will not allow an officer who keyed a payment to also authorise the payment.

-Do not create a consolidated revenue debt.
-Contact a Service Support Officer (SSO) if the disbursement amount has been entered correctly and a consolidated revenue debt warning displays.
+• Do not create a consolidated revenue debt.
+Contact a Service Support Officer (SSO) if the disbursement amount has been entered correctly

-A Man Disbrsmnt Authorise Require intray will automatically create and route to a National Mainstream position for allocation to a Service Officer in a Manual Disbursement Team for approval.
-See Customer referral guidelines for Child Support staff.
+A Man Disbrsmnt Authorise Require intray will automatically create and route to a National Mainstream for allocation and approval within the Manual Disbursement Team

 7